jammees/Rethink-Engine/README.md

     Rethink is still in ALPHA!
 This is not the final product.
 </div>

+<h4><strong>Note:</strong> This README is not accurate to the current product!
+This version refers to v.
+0.6.0 that will come out soon.</h4>

 <h3>Interested in using it?
 Here's some if it's features</h3>

 - Physics